vmoravec/cct/README.md

         password:
   ```
   Here you can configure the ssh credentials for the respective nodes
-  (beside admin node that is configured in its own section).
+  (beside admin node which is configured in its own section).

   If you keep the `name` attribute empty, all nodes will get the same configuration
   data specified in the `ssh` object.